Applying for an Initial F-1 Visa

 • Additional documentation as indicated on your specific embassy/consulate’s website

 During your visa interview, a consular officer will determine whether you are qualified to receive an F-1 visa based on your purpose of coming to the United States.
 You are responsible for establishing that you meet the requirements under U.S. law to receive an F-1 visa.
-You must demonstrate that your primary purpose of coming to the U.S. is to engage in an academic program of study.
+You must demonstrate that your primary purpose of coming to the United States is to engage in an academic program of study.
 You may also be required to explain how this program of study fits into your career plans when you return to your home country.
-You must also demonstrate strong ties to your home country and that your intent is not to immigrate to the U.S.
+You must also demonstrate strong ties to your home country and that your intent is not to immigrate to the United States.

 Visa Processing & Issuance